 Most anglers will use hooklengths which are 15lb, 20lb or 30lb breaking strain for general sea fishing, will all of the main brands of memory-free line producing these breaking strains.
 Click here to view and purchase WSB Specimen Monofilament from Sea Angling Shop for just £4.39 per spool, or here to view Amnesia memory-free line on Amazon.

 Fluorocarbon: Fluorocarbon is a fairly new development in sea angling, although it has been used in freshwater fishing and fly fishing for a number of years.
-It is a highly technologically advanced line that is close to invisible when it is in water due to the way it refracts light.
-For this reason it is becoming increasingly popular as a line to use for snoods, especially for shy biting fish such as mullet and bass, and is now being widely used in LRF (Light Rock Fishing).
-It is also strong and stiff meaning it stands away from the rig body, lessening the chances of a tangle, and it is also very abrasion resistant and also sinks meaning that it helps keep baits on the seabed.
-View flourocarbon on Amazon by clicking here.
+It is a highly technologically advanced line that is close to invisible when it is in water due to the way it refracts light and also offers higher abrasion resistance than standard monofilament.
+Read our full article on fluorocarbon line by clicking here.

 Wire Line: Wire line is a type of line used to construct hooklengths on rigs designed to target big and powerful fish such as conger, tope or other shark species.
 The reason for this is that these fish have sharp teeth which can bite through monofilament, leading to many anglers using wire traces to guard against this.
 As knots cannot be tied with wire line specialist crimps are used instead.
-An alternative to wire traced is to used heavy monofilament (100 – 200lb breaking strain), although this will also have to be secured with heavyweight crimps as it is too heavy to tie conventional knots with.
+An alternative to wire traced is to use heavy monofilament (100 – 200lb breaking strain), although this will also have to be secured with heavyweight crimps as it is too heavy to tie conventional knots with.
 With most heavy crimps it is also necessary to use specialist heavy crimping pliers.
 Read our full article on wire line by clicking here.